stanipintjuk/building-footprint-extracting/README.md

 Eliminating Boundary Points
 ---------------------------

-Using Moores-Neighbor tracing algorithm we have an ordered list of boundary points.
+From using the Moores-Neighbor tracing algorithm we get an ordered list of boundary points.
 Now we want to pick out the most *important* points, from which we will construct a plane.
-This is the hard part and might be hard to follow.
+This is the hard part and might be a little tough to follow.

-Let *Pn* and *Pm* be two boundary points *n < m*, meaning *Pn* comes before *Pm* in the ordered list of boundary points.
+Let *Pn* and *Pm* be two boundary points where *n < m*, meaning *Pn* comes before *Pm* in the ordered list of boundary points.

 Let *L = Line(Pn,Pm)* be a line between the points *Pn* and *Pm*, and *distance(Pi, L)* be the distance between the line *L* and some random boundary point *Pi*.